keyhankamyar/keyhankamyar.github.io/content/about.md

 **2022-2024 • MetaScape (Fintech)** — Built news scraping pipelines, sentiment analysis systems, portfolio optimization with RL.
 First experience with production CI/CD, structured logging, and the reality that 80% of ML engineering is data engineering.

-**2024-Present • Independent Research** — Reformulating trading as multi-armed bandits instead of sequential RL.
+**2024-Present • ML Engineer (Contract/Freelance)** — Reformulating trading as multi-armed bandits instead of sequential RL.
 Building systems that scale.
 Shipping open-source tools.
 Looking for the next challenge.

 ---